 Rick Hill (Director of the Deyohahá:ge: Indigenous Knowledge Centre) and me holding hands at the Wampum Lot in Philadelphia

 In 2014, I took the many teachings of the team and the people we met back to France, where I started to apply our methodology to the wampum collections in my home country.
+In the fall of 2015, I started the graduate program in anthropology at the University of Pennsylvania.
 Looking to the future, more insights are certain to emerge.

-• July 18, 2014.
-“How Much Does Matter Matter?
+• “How Much Does Matter Matter?
 A Glass Wampum Belt at the Archives of Nicolet Seminary.”
-In Beyond the Gallery Walls.
-University of Pennsylvania Museum of Archaeology and Anthropology, Philadelphia, PA.
+Beyond the Gallery Walls.
+Penn Museum Blog, July 18, 2014.